-Although STEAM activities have been closed or cancelled for the summer because of the COVID pandemic, many have moved online.
+Although many STEAM activities remain closed or cancelled because of the COVID pandemic, many have moved online.
 Go to Find Opportunities for a list for virtual camps, activities and resources for kids of all ages.

 Fairfax County Public School students have access to many STEAM resources.
 Learn more about the opportunities available from the FCPS Academic Overview.
 Students have access to many STEAM education opportunities that can be integrated into academic and career plans by students in grades 6–12.

 Additional resources for FCPS middle and high school opportunities:

 Fairfax County Public School's Office of Business and Community Partnerships offers opportunities to partner with FCPS schools.